djhert/corepp/README.md

 $ cmake -DCORE_BUILD_TYPE=Multi ..
 ```

-If you built using `Single` you will find the various binaries in the
+The resulting binary (or binaries) will be available in `build/bin`

 The current setup of this project is just a "proof of concept" and will be expanded upon later.